Alxmis/Splines/README.md

 # Splines

-Algorithm for finding the minimal distance between two parametric cubic splines and their intersection point, if it exists
+Algorithm for finding the minimal distance between two parametric cubic splines and their intersection point if it exists

 ## Description
 1. Parametrically constructs two cubic splines with defect 1 at the given points.